 Kellogg International Scholars not only have direct access to Kellogg faculty fellows but also to Kellogg events.
 The Institute hosts prominent scholars and politicians from around the world through its lecture series and conferences.
 Special opportunities for Kellogg International Scholars to meet with Kellogg visitors and fellows are made available through dinners and meetings.

 Since its establishment in 2003, the Kellogg International Scholars Program has drawn high achieving students who have been honored through many fellowships and awards.
 Many International Scholars have been awarded Fulbrights, Boren Fellowships, the Gilman Scholarship, as well as the Truman Scholarship.
-Kellogg International Scholars were named Rhodes Scholars in 2014, 2015 and 2017.
+Kellogg International Scholars were named Rhodes Scholars in 2014, 2015, 2017 and for 2022.
 See the full list of award recipients.

 Students who would like to apply for this program should be in excellent academic standing and should be completing their freshman year of study.
 To learn more, click on the “Application” tab above.

 Each year, a limited number of students will be selected for this program through a highly selective process.
 Faculty recommendations, student interests, and academic records will all contribute to the selection process.
 Priority will be given to applicants who have already identified, and been recommended by, a Kellogg faculty fellow with whom they would like to work.
 Interested students should contact Associate Director Holly Rivers with questions about the program.